DesignByOnyx/canjs/docs/can-guides/topics/data/making-requests.md

 ### Implementing the DataInterface yourself

 Consider a situation where an application loads all incomplete TODOs from a special URL like `/api/todos/incomplete`.
 In such cases, you can write a custom [can-connect/data/url/url.getListData getListData] function which performs the actual ajax request.

-You can implement any of the [can-connect/DataInterface] methods in a similar way:
+> **Note:** You can implement any of the [can-connect/DataInterface] methods in a similar way as described below.

 ```js
 import ajax from 'can-ajax';